0xless/less_on_sec/content/posts/rfid.md

 ### Tags that emulate other tags
 When it comes to working with RFID LF tags, there's one main player: the t55xx tag

-These are a family of tags developed to emulate a wide range of regular tags.
+It is a family of tags developed to emulate a wide range of regular tags.
-This means that it's possible to clone most of the RFID tags around on one of these, without having to carry writeable cards for each model.
+This means that it's possible to clone most of the RFID tags around on one of these, without having to carry writable cards for each and every tag model.

 This tag features 8 x 32 bit blocks in page 0 and 4 x 32 blocks in page 1.
 Page 1 blocks are meant to be used for configuration purposes along with block 0 and 7 in page 0.